SidetrackStudio/Category-Sticky-Post/README.txt

 4. The post dashboard indicating which entries are category sticky posts

 == Changelog ==

+= 2.0.0 =
+* Resolving a bug that marked the category as 'unstuck' when updating a post
+* Introduced a feature for disabling the category sticky border
+* Improving the coding standards of the plugin be separating the class into its own file
+* Improving the PHPDoc of the plugin

 = 1.2.1 =
 * Removing the custom.css line in the README file